Dance Department Faculty

 Throughout her career, Rockwell’s interest in technology has inspired her to direct and edit several short dance films, attended and present work at international film workshops/festivals, as well as fuse screendance within her stage choreography.
 She has developed curriculum for Belhaven’s dance department aiming to expand student’s knowledge and creative potential to support their academic and choreographic pursuits.

-In 2008, Rockwell co-founded a dance company called Font Porch Dance (www.frontporchdance.com), a Mississippi based dance collective aimed at creating approachable dance art that promotes awareness and appreciation of contemporary dance.
+In 2008, Rockwell co-founded a dance company called Font Porch Dance (www.frontporchdance.org), a Mississippi based dance collective aimed at creating approachable dance art that promotes awareness and appreciation of contemporary dance.
 The company continues to present original choreographic work throughout Mississippi often in collaboration with local musicians and visual artists.
-In addition to sitting on the company’s Board of Directors, Rockwell works as Production Director, choreographer, and performer.
+In addition to sitting on the company's Board of Directors, Rockwell is co-director, choreographer, and performer.

 Departmental Duties: